ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

 ### RenderAsync

-When you move to the single render-on-completion or manual render UI event handling, you [the coder] get control of when you do intermediate renders.
-This is where `RenderAsync` comes in.
-When you call it [in Task based methods] it ensures the component is rendered immediately.
+When you move to the single render-on-completion or manual render UI event handling, you [the coder] get control of when you do intermediate renders.  `RenderAsync` ensures the component is rendered immediately.

-The following page demonstrates:
+The following page demonstrates how it works:

 ```
 @page "/Load"